-Please remember that as a volunteer you may be in a position where you are informally representing the SISI project to the public.
-Please answer any queries to the best of your ability and don't be afraid to say you don't know!
-If you are asked about any sensitive issues or feel uncomfortable answering anything, please always refer these queries to a member of staff.
+Please remember that as a volunteer you are informally representing the project to the public.
+Please answer any queries to the best of your ability but don't be afraid to say you don't know!
+If asked about a sensitive issue or feel uncomfortable answering anything, always refer these queries to a member of staff.